Log

 Directory

-Environment variable to be defined: HSM_LOG_DIR
+Environment variable to be set: HSM_LOG_DIR

-Value Log directory path
+Value | Log directory path |

-Not defined It does not generate logs.
+Not defined | It does not generate logs. |

-dir path Full path of the log directory.
+dir path | Full path of the log directory. |

-stdout Directs log messages from to standard output stdout and the error messages for stderr.
-Use the literal stdout.
-Generally used in environments based on container.
+Directs log messages to the standard output stdout and error messages to stderr.
+Use the literal stdout .
+Generally used in container-based environments. |

 The library tries to create the log files in the indicated path, if it can't (lack of space, lack of permission, etc.) it will continue executing the operations normally.

 When this environment variable is set, logs are generated by default with the debugging log level and with direct writing to the file (no caching).
-To change the logging level, set the environment variable HSM_LOG_LEVEL.
+To change the logging level, set the environment variable HSM_LOG_LEVEL

 Formation of the name of the generated log files